 More Great Teamfight Tactics Content

-- Teamfight Tactics (TFT) Best Yordle Team Comp Guide
+- Teamfight Tactics (TFT) Best Shapeshifters Build & Team Comp (9.17)

-- Teamfight Tactics (TFT) Best Noble Team Comp Guide
+- Teamfight Tactics Best TFT Imperial (Draven Carry) Team Comp Guide (Patch 9.20)

-- Teamfight Tactics (TFT) Best Sorcerer Team Comp Guide (Patch 9.14 Update)
+- Teamfight Tactics Best TFT Ranger Team Comp Guide (Patch 9.17)

 You'll want to really start rolling to upgrade your units now.
 If you've got your Sejuani and Kindred to 2-star, then you are likely not going to get much further with these.
 Look for that Anivia who will complete the four unit requirement to upgrade to the tier 2 Glacial buff.
 If you end up getting an additional level, feel free to throw out a Cho'gath on the board who is a great last option for its AOE.